Warning to customers about telephone scamJan 11, 2021, 21:18 PM

-There have been reports from some customers who have received fraudulent phone calls from individuals claiming to be calling from Canadian Collective Services.
-These individuals advise that their call is in regards to a bad debt account that FortisAlberta has sent to them.
+There have been reports from some customers who have received fraudulent phone calls from individuals claiming that a customer's FortisAlberta account is in arrears and they will shut off their power.
 Please be advised that this is a scam and there are several similar scams happening across North America.
 Do not provide these individuals with any of your personal information.

 IDENTIFYING A SCAM